Crystal bases and Newton-Okounkov bodies: Introduction

-Let $V_\lambda$ be a finite dimensional irreducible representation of $G$ with highest weight $\lambda$.
-There are remarkable bases for $V_\lambda$, consisting of weight vectors, called {\it crystal bases} which combinatorially encode the action of $\Lie(G)$ (\cite{Kashiwara-crystal}).
-Crystal bases play a fundamental role in the representation theory of $G$.
-Also there is a nice parametrization of the elements of a crystal basis, called the {\it string parametrization}, by integral points in a certain polytope in $\r^N$, where $N = \dim(G/B)$ is the number of positive roots (\cite{Littelmann}, \cite{B-Z}, see also Section \ref{sec-string-para}).
-This parametrization depends on a choice of a reduced decomposition for the longest element $w_0$ in the Weyl group, i.e., an $N$-tuple of simple roots $\S = (\alpha_{i_1}, \ldots, \alpha_{i_N})$ with
+Throughout the paper we denote the crystal basis for $V_\lambda$ by $\B_\lambda$ and the corresponding dual basis for $V_\lambda^*$ by $\B_\lambda^*$ which we will refer to as the {\it dual crystal basis}.\footnote{In representation theory literature, a crystal basis usually refers to the specialization at $q = 0$ of the canonical basis for the quantum enveloping algebra of the group.
+Here we use this term for the corresponding basis for an irreducible representation of G itself.
+In this sense our use of the term crystal basis deviates from the literature.} Crystal bases play a fundamental role in the representation theory of $G$.
+There is a nice parametrization of the elements of a (dual) crystal basis, called the {\it string parametrization}, by the set of integral points in a certain polytope in $\r^N$, where $N = \dim(G/B)$ is the number of positive roots (\cite{Littelmann}, \cite{BZ-CB}, see also Section \ref{sec-string-para}).
+This parametrization depends on a combinatorial choice namely a reduced decomposition for the longest element $w_0$ in the Weyl group.
+That is, an $N$-tuple of simple reflections $\S = (s_{\alpha_{i_1}}, \ldots, s_{\alpha_{i_N}})$ with